libretro/docs/docs/guides/roms-playlists-thumbnails.md

 ## Custom thumbnails
-Users who wish to use their own thumbnails can do so by naming PNG image files according to the RetroArch naming convention.
+Users can set custom thumbnails (i.e. a thumbnail different from the one automatically provided by RetroArch) by naming PNG image files with the same base filename as a game title displayed in a playlist, and placing the PNG in the correct location for the relevant playlist.
 In RetroArch versions later than 1.19.1, other image formats can be also enabled (jpg, bmp, tga).

 ### Thumbnail paths and filenames
-Thumbnails should be stored in subfolders within the configured RetroArch `thumbnails` directory within a subfolder named exactly the same as the playlist, except without `.lpl` at the end. **Example: If your playlist is named `Atari - 2600.lpl`, then your Atari 2600 root thumbnail folder should be called `thumbnails/Atari - 2600/`.**
+Thumbnails must be stored in subfolders within the configured RetroArch `thumbnails` directory within a subfolder named exactly the same as the playlist, except without `.lpl` at the end.
+The thumbnail folder named after the playlist must then contain subfolders as follows:

-Within this root thumbnail folder called `Atari - 2600`, you should then create subfolders named `Named_Boxarts`, `Named_Snaps`, or `Named_Titles` for boxart/cover art, in-game snapshots, and title screens, respectively.
+- `Named_Boxarts`for boxart/cover art
+- `Named_Snaps` for in-game snapshots
+- `Named_Titles` for in-game introductory title screens

-The thumbnail filename should exactly match the game's title as listed in the playlist with an important exception. **The following characters in playlist titles must be replaced with `_` in the corresponding thumbnail filename:** `` &*/:`<>?\| ``
+**Invalid characters.** The thumbnail filename should exactly match the game's title displayed in the playlist with an important exception.
+The characters `` &*/:`<>?\| `` in playlisted game titles must be replaced with `_` in the corresponding thumbnail filename.

-**Example: If your content is named `Q*bert's Qubes (USA)` in the playlist, then its thumbnails should be named `Q_bert's Qubes (USA).png` and stored at these paths:**
+**Example of correct thumbnail file setup**: If your content is named `Q*bert's Qubes (USA)` in the playlist, then its thumbnails should be named `Q_bert's Qubes (USA).png` and stored at these paths:

 ```
      thumbnails/